-Join Robbie Carman for an in-depth discussion in this video What is Final Cut Server?, part of Final Cut Server 1.5 Getting Started.
+Join Robbie Carman for an in-depth discussion in this video What is Final Cut Server?, part of Learning Final Cut Server 1.5.

 So if you are like a lot of people, you are probably wondering, what exactly is Final Cut Server?
 Well, Final Cut Server is media asset management software or sometimes it's labeled by an even more generic term, digital asset management software, or DAM for short.
 Well, what does that mean?
 Put simply Final Cut Server is an organizational and workflow tool that works in tandem with creative software like Final Cut Studio.
 So, in this movie, I want to give you an overview of what Final Cut Server does and who Final Cut Server is geared to.